Luzkan/smells/content/smells/uncommunicative-name.md

 ## Uncommunicative Name

-The name should convey meaning and of course meaning which preferably is not misleading ([Fallacious Method Name](./fallacious-method-name.md)).
+The name should convey meaning and meaning that is preferably not misleading ([Fallacious Method Name](./fallacious-method-name.md)).
 Descriptive names can save countless hours if they are good enough, just like a good abstract in a scientific article.
 The code should be as expressive as possible [[1](#sources)].
-In the "Clean Code" by Robert Martin, this smell is "shredded" to five very descriptive smells and recommendations which underline the importance of having "good labels" [[2](#sources)]:
+In the "Clean Code" by Robert Martin, this smell is "shredded" into five very descriptive smells and recommendations that underline the importance of having "good labels" [[2](#sources)]:

 - [Obscured Intent](./obscured-intent.md),
 - Function Names Should Say What They Do,